Today, I will explain why your business may be ready for a Fractional Executive Assistant.

 Your action item for today?

 If you do not have your ideal Executive Business Partner, let’s connect.
-Contact my assistant, Michael, at email@example.com.
-He will schedule a time for you to discuss your needs with Chief Chaos Whisperer, Lisa Olinda.
+Contact us at firstname.lastname@example.org.
+A team member will schedule a time for you to discuss your needs with Chief Chaos Whisperer, Lisa Olinda.

 What chaos needs to be busted in your business?